shczhen/docs/sql-statements/sql-statement-begin.md

 ---
-title: 開始| TiDBSQLステートメントリファレンス
+title: BEGIN | TiDB SQL Statement Reference
-summary: TiDBデータベースでのBEGINの使用法の概要。
+summary: An overview of the usage of BEGIN for the TiDB database.
 ---

 # 始める {#begin}